semente/bak/README.md

 ### Description

-Backing up the current directory to one or more `DEST` in local or remote hosts.
+*bak* creates a backup of the current directory to one or more `DEST` in local or remote hosts.
 Backups are always encrypted and signed by GnuPG (PGP)-you must have a personal key configured for the user running `bak`.

 **Incremental backups are done by default** and are based on the last modification time of the file `.bak` (*lastfile*) located in the